 During law school, I was awarded a Harvard Human Rights scholarship to spend a summer working at the Western Desert Puntukurnaparna Aboriginal Corporation in Port Hedland, Australia.
 There I worked for the Martu Aborigines, trying to get them legal title to their native homelands in the Western Desert.
 This transformative experience prompted my leaving the Northeast to move to the desert Southwest after law school.

-I am currently the New Mexico state chairperson for the National Association of Consumer Advocates, and I have presented at the National Consumer Law Center’s annual conferences on topics such as using experts at trial and practicing in tribal courts.
+I have presented at the National Consumer Law Center’s annual conferences on topics such as using experts at trial and practicing in tribal courts.

 Outside of the office, I like to lift heavy things, and have three national power lifting records.
 I also love to travel and hike, and have climbed to Mt.
 Everest base camp during an 18 day trek in Nepal.